djplaner/memex/sense/Design/role-of-relationships-breaking-the-iron-triangle.md

 - For a LMS migration to "break the iron triangle" then the people involved need to be able to orchestrate the phenomena.
 - This is often the job of third space practitioners/ MLPs hence the value in examining this type of case study

+Moore and Piety (2022)
+> Most online planning starts with the resources or tools in the form of selecting a learning management system that will serve as the online learning environment.
+While they are an important element, they are only one component in the online learning ecosystem, and selection of these may be greatly informed by mapping out needs for other components of the system. ***One key aspect to systemic planning is not only that there are different components but that these components interact with other components***
+> Generally, lack of resources or support tools is one of the most commonly cited barriers to performance (Bacow et al., 2012;O’Doherty, 2018);
+>
 Anna Tsing
 > "Our first step is to bring back curiosity.
 Unencumbered by the simplifications of progress narratives, the knots and pulses of patchiness are there to explore" (p6)